Common Name: velvet plant

 Specific epithet means orange-colored.

 No serious insect or disease problems.
 Watch for aphids, whitefly, mealybugs, spider mites or scale.
 Overwatering may cause rots.
 Greenish foliage may indicate light levels are too low.
+For more information see: Problems Common to Many Indoor Plants

 Best in hanging baskets in sunny areas of the home.